wxwxwwxxx/VertebralFractureGrading/dataset/README.md

 ### Processed Images

-Our pipeline assess vertebrae fracture with the patches of vertebrae.
-To generate the vertebrae patches, please refer to the `pre-process` folder in the repo.
+Our pipeline assess vertebrae fracture with the patches of vertebrae, and you can download our pre-prosessed patches in the `processed_dataset.zip` file, which can be directly loaded by our training code.

-You can also download our pre-prosessed patches in the `processed_dataset.zip` file.
+For the detailed information about pre-processing and dataset arrangement, please refer to the `pre-process` folder in the repo.

 ### Pre-processed Dataset *VerSe*

-To validate our method on the external dataset, you can download our pre-processed *VerSe* at [Google Drive](https://drive.google.com/drive/folders/1582r45M3xWpqjRLARpLn0sNrO1QHmEDz?usp=share_link).
+To validate our method on external dataset, you can download our pre-processed *VerSe* at [Google Drive](https://drive.google.com/drive/folders/1582r45M3xWpqjRLARpLn0sNrO1QHmEDz?usp=share_link).

-For the detailed information of *VerSe* dataset, please refer to its instruction at [*VerSe*](https://github.com/anjany/verse).
+For the detailed information of *VerSe* dataset, please refer to its repository at [*VerSe*](https://github.com/anjany/verse).

 ## Prepare Your Own Dataset